 It looks like the bottle shapes and general styling is in line with the 2020 Special Releases as well as the 2019 releases, and while some are different from the core range bottlings (Lagavulin or Cardhu for instance), at least Diageo is building up a coherent (collectible?) series again.

 Like last year there are eight Special Releases in the final line-up.
 It surprises me that there are no vintage statements on the labels this year.
 Maybe they’re added later, or weren’t really an objective while composing the expressions?
-After all, the real gems are now bottled in the Prima & Ultima series so the Special Releases may have shifted downwards a little.
+After all, the real gems are now bottled in the Prima & Ultima series so the Special Releases may have shifted downwards a little, becoming a cask strength series above all.

 I think the stand-out bottle in the 2021 line-up has to be the Lagavulin 26 Year Old with first-fill sherry maturation.
 An intruiging proposition, but let’s have an in-depth look at the entire series.